barrersoftware/hybrid-llm-copilot/README.md

 # Hybrid LLM with GitHub Copilot

+> ⚠️ **IMPORTANT:** This is a **client-side wrapper** that routes queries to tools you install separately.
+It does NOT include, modify, or redistribute GitHub Copilot, Ollama, or any LLM models.
+You must have a valid GitHub Copilot subscription to use this tool.
+See [ATTRIBUTION.md](ATTRIBUTION.md) for full legal details.

 **A smart AI assistant for everyone - from solo entrepreneurs to developers - combining local LLMs with GitHub Copilot for faster, private, and cost-effective AI assistance.**

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Platform](https://img.shields.io/badge/platform-Linux%20%7C%20macOS%20%7C%20Windows-blue)](https://github.com/barrersoftware/hybrid-llm-copilot)

+---

 ---